junxit/us-congress-bills-119/bill.md

     - **(A)** was established by an Act of Congress; and
     - **(B)** is inactive.

 ## § 3.
-Modification of certain housing loan fees
+Extension on limitation of certain pension payments to veterans admitted to nursing facilities

-The loan fee table in section 3729(b)(2) of title 38, United States Code, is amended by striking “June 9, 2034” each place it appears and inserting “June 23, 2034”.
+Section 5503(d)(7) of title 38, United States Code, is amended by striking “November 30, 2031” and inserting “January 31, 2032”.